What does PATHWAYS offer?

 What kind of internet access is required?

 High speed internet connectivity is required for accessing PATHWAYS online courses.
+It is possible to complete courses using internet through a cell phone with good internet connection.

 What other technology is required?